Nextcloud Data Leak Puts 367,000 Staff and Client Records at Risk — Here’s What Happened

 • full names and work emails from beta feature signups

-• scripts, or small files with computer instructions, used to set up and manage Nextcloud for clients
+• scripts, or small files with computer instructions, used to set up and manage Nextcloud for clients (scripts are small files with computer instructions)

 • details about business partnerships and services

+Some scripts contained database login details written directly into the files.
 Other files were unencrypted, meaning their contents were readable without extra protection.

 These details can help criminals make phishing emails, or fake messages designed to steal information or money, look more believable.
+A message may mention a real supplier, contract, invoice, or work relationship.

 The leaked scripts could also help attackers look for weak points in some client systems.
 However, the scripts alone would not provide full access.